 Exercising a misaligned structure (like your spine/back) with strengthening exercises only helps to stabilize your mispositioned structure.
 This is why body builders love chiropractic care since it helps them balance their body which allows for for improved symmetry as they develop more muscle.

-When a patient is in pain and wanting to do exercises to help their neck/back, my first goal, which is in the Chiropractic Oath is to “first, do no harm.”
+When a patient is in pain and wanting to do exercises to help their pain relief, my first goal, which is in the Chiropractic Oath is to “first, do no harm.”
 Therefore, any exercise must not irritate your condition.
 That is why I recommend starting with range of motion exercises before moving into other types of exercise, including strength building.

 Stage 1: Range of Motion Exercises

 Range of motion exercises have multiple benefits that include pumping out waste product while pumping in nutrition for faster healing, pain relief, better adjustment holding, and improve nerve flow.
-Starting the day with range of motion exercises goes a long way in long term pain relief – plus, they are easy to do!
+Starting and ending the day with range of motion exercises goes a long way in long term pain relief – plus, they are easy to do!

 Stage 2: Flexibility Exercises